rdawg-pidinst/use-cases/14-LTER-Europe.md

         **sml:classification** (mandatory): This element contains classifiers for the sensor system.
 11-169r1 Copyright © 2014 Open Geospatial Consortium 11 Each "classifier/Term" element contained in the "ClassifierList" must have a "definition" attribute.
 This attribute links to the semantics of the identifier.
 One classifier has to be present which contains the definition “http://www.opengis.net/def/property/OGC/0/SensorType”.
 The value of its contained “Term” element states the type of the sensor system (e.g., “weather station”).

         **sml:contacts **(mandatory): This element contains contact information about the operator of the sensor.
-The element "contacts/ContactList/member/gmd:CI_ResponsibleParty" has to be present to define the responsible party of the sensor system[^13].
+The element "contacts/ContactList/member/gmd:CI_ResponsibleParty" has to be present to define the responsible party of the sensor system [13].

         **sml:featuresOfInterest** (mandatory): This element contains the real world entity, the feature of interest, which is observed by the sensor system.
 In case of this profile, the feature of interest is a station and modelled as a SamplingPoint.